Championing Local Actors

 Advocacy

-Localisation is one of the core areas Street Child advocates for, centring on increasing focus, funding, and proofing towards putting local actors at the heart of every response.
+Localisation is one of the core principles that Street Child advocates for, focusing on increasing attention, funding, and support to place local actors at the heart of every response.

-In Pakistan, Street Child supported five local level organisations to express their interest in implementing the Education Cannot Wait Multi-Year Resilience Programme, then offering significant surge support to secure funds for the programme – including securing their share of administration costs.
+In Pakistan, we helped five local organisations express their interest in implementing the Education Cannot Wait Multi-Year Resilience Programme.
+We provided significant surge support to help them secure funding for the programme, including covering their share of administrative costs.

 Championing local actors in numbers